-- Downeaster trains between Portland and Boston - North Station
+- Downeaster service trains between Portland and Boston - North Station

 - Trains 79, 80 and 90 between New York and Washington

-Note: Pets will not be accepted on the New Haven to Springfield shuttles, Northeast Regional trains between New Haven and Springfield and the Vermonter Train between New Haven and St. Albans.
+Note: Pets will not be accepted on the New Haven to Springfield shuttles, Northeast Regional service trains between New Haven and Springfield and the Vermonter service train between New Haven and St. Albans.